mdagois/gbtools/gbbs/README.md

 |link_options						|A list of options passed to `rgblink` during compilation of any target in the solution.
 |fix_options						|A list of options passed to `rgbfix` during compilation of any target in the solution.
 |default_target						|The default target executed when running the `make` command without any target specified.
 It defaults to `help` when not specified.
-|shell_command_directory			|The path to a directory containing the shell command executables required by GBBS (e.g. C:/Program Files/Git/usr/bin).
-Optional if compatible versions of `mkdir`, `rm` and `touch` are already in the PATH.
 |emulator_command					|The command used to launch the emulator.
 Defaults to `bgb`.
 |rgbds_directory					|The path to the RGBDS directory.
 Optional if `rgbasm`, `rgblink` and `rgbfix` are already in the PATH.